 The million dollar swirling in mind right now would be as to how HMRC decides who to investigate and who to leave alone.
-Self-employed workers on average, who tend to handle their own taxes rather than getting it done by an accountant, are usually the one to bear the brunt of HMRC tax investigation.
+Self-employed workers on average, who tend to handle their own taxes rather than getting it done by an accountant, are usually the one to bear the brunt of HMRC tax investigation cover.
 However, you need not panic if you are a self-employed worker, as you can fill in your own form and with some diligence and luck, you can most probably do it right.

 In particular, HMRC has let it known that societal sectors and specific industries are generally on their radar owing to an increased likelihood of tax evasion or undeclared taxes.
 Buy to let landlords are one example, as are homeowners who generally sell their houses without paying capital gain taxes.
 According to HMRC estimation, each year the Treasury loses close to £500 million because of these individuals.
 Another important thing to note is that odds of being investigated are most likely to be stacked against you if you live in certain areas of the country since HMRC likes to concentrate their efforts in particular sectors and locations.
-Accountants in London are having their hand full by the number of self-employed people needing to file their taxes since the number of people outside of traditional employment in the City has ballooned over the past few years.
+Accountants in London are having their hands full with the number of self-employed people needing to file their taxes since the number of people outside of traditional employment in the City has ballooned over the past few years.

 However, to be fair to HMRC, we should admit that not all taxpayers are honest.
 The true number of taxpayers who seek to evade their proper tax liabilities is probably somewhere between the high number suspected by HMRC and the low numbers suggested by accountants’ files.
 That again brings us back to the question: Who is most at risk of being investigated?
 The self-employed like taxi drivers and consultants are feeling the most pressure in the last few years as the Treasury takes a harder line on their expenses and incomes.
 Even freelancers and car boot sellers who make a little income on the side have increasingly found themselves on the wrong side of HMRC investigation.
 If you are to be investigated HMRC will write to you and / or your accountant to inform you of this.
 He or she will demand the presentation of certain documents, set out below, to be delivered by a specific date.

-The logic being self-employed people the most vulnerable is easy to understand.
+The logic being self-employed people are the most vulnerable is easy to understand.
 Self-employed people are extremely busy.
-For example, a taxi driver is losing money as he spends time filling tax forms rather than driving taxi.
+For example, a taxi driver is losing money as he spends time filing tax forms rather than driving a taxi.
 So, quite naturally, self-assessment forms are not given the proper care or treatment as it is more of a rushed-up job.
 A hurried job could lead to spelling mistakes, missed calculations and other sundry types of error.

 Also, what makes self-employed people increasingly susceptible to HMRC investigation is inconsistency in their yearly earnings.
-There earnings can significantly vary from one year to another.
+Their earnings can significantly vary from one year to another.
 For example, if they declare earnings of £100,000, and the next they only declare £50,000, then HMRC can be expected to lean a bit harder on them.
-This sort of scenario is completely plausible; unfortunately it leaves thousands of self-employed small business owners around the country at the receiving end of HMRC investigation and tax headache every year.
+This sort of scenario is completely plausible; unfortunately it leaves thousands of self-employed small business owners around the country at the receiving end of HMRC investigation and tax headaches every year.